myoungerman/TemplateMaker/README.md

 # TemplateMaker
-Google Apps script for auto generating engineering templates and documentation.
+Author: VerumEmanio
+Proofreader: Dorrzun

+This is a Google Docs document-bound script that uses the user's input to auto-generate a test plan for Trimble's components lab.